 Report on your ecommerce activities

-After the integration is set up, an Ecommerce dashboard will be added to your dashboards.
+After the integration is set up, an Ecommerce Dashboard will be added to your dashboards.
 In your HubSpot account, click Dashboard in the main navigation menu.
 Click Marketing Dashboard at the upper left, then select Ecommerce Dashboard.

-The Ecommerce Dashboard includes seven fixed reports:
+The Ecommerce Dashboard includes 7 default reports:

 - Order snapshot

 To customize the attributes of a default Ecommerce Dashboard report:

 - Hover over an existing report and click Actions > Edit.

 - Customize your report by editing the Filters, Measures, Visualization, and Data as needed.